Heading back to Mars with a thermal control system developed using NX

-Seamless, multi-discipline analysis and manufacturing enabled JPL to meet the thermal challenges posed by the Mars Science Laboratory
+Seamless, multi-discipline integration between design, analysis and manufacturing enabled JPL to meet the thermal challenges posed by the Mars Science Laboratory

 The Jet Propulsion Laboratory (JPL) is the lead United States center for robotic exploration of the solar system.
 Its history of space exploration and discovery spans more than 50 years, from the early Explorer 1 spacecraft to the latest Mars mission, which launched in November 2011 and is due to set down on Mars in August 2012.